Mark Felt: After Hoover's death

 The record amply demonstrates that President Nixon made Pat Gray the Acting Director of the FBI because he wanted a politician in J. Edgar Hoover's position who would convert the Bureau into an adjunct of the White House machine.

-Gray's defenders would later argue that Gray had practiced a management style that differed from Hoover's.
+Gray's defenders would later argue that Gray had practiced a management system that differed from Hoover's.
 Gray's program of field office visits was something that Hoover had not done since his early years as director; some believed that Gray's visits helped raise the morale of the field agents.
-Gray's leadership style seemed to continue what he had learned as a captain in the US Navy, in which the executive officer concentrates on the basic operation of the ship while the captain concentrates on its position and heading.
+Gray's form of leadership seemed to continue what he had learned as a captain in the US Navy, in which the executive officer concentrates on the basic operation of the ship while the captain concentrates on its position and heading.
 Felt believed Gray's methods were an unnecessary distraction from the work of the FBI and showed a lack of leadership.
-He believed that he was not the only career manager at the FBI who disapproved of Gray's methods, all of whom had served only under Hoover.
+He asserted that he was not the only career manager at the FBI who disapproved of Gray's methods, all of whom had served only under Hoover.

 Watergate

-As Associate Director, Felt saw everything compiled on Watergate before it was given to Gray.
+As Deputy Director, Felt saw everything compiled on Watergate before it was given to Gray.
 The Agent in Charge, Charles Nuzum, sent his findings to Investigative Division Head Robert Gebhardt, who passed the information on to Felt.
-From the day of the break-in, June 17, 1972, until the FBI investigation was mostly completed in June 1973, Felt was the key control point for FBI information.
+From the day of the burglary, June 17, 1972, until the FBI investigation was mostly completed in June 1973, Felt was the key control point for FBI information.
 He had been among the first to learn of the investigation, being informed the morning of June 17.
 Ronald Kessler, who spoke to former Bureau agents, reported that throughout the investigation they "were amazed to see material in Woodward and Bernstein's stories lifted almost verbatim from their reports of interviews a few days or weeks earlier".